 TheraBreath® Products to Treat Dry Mouth

 Chewing gum or drinking glass after glass of water may alleviate dry mouth for a short time but TheraBreath offers a more effective and permanent solution to dry mouth and the severe bad breath caused by dry mouth.
-By including ingredients conducive to eliminating anaerobic bacteria and increasing saliva flow, TheraBreath's Oral Rinses and AktivOxigen tablets provide immediate relief from dry mouth and halitosis caused by congestion, post nasal drip and medications.
-Regular use of TheraBreath products will leave your mouth feeling cool, fresh and hydrated, completely devoid of the elements necessary to produce chronic bad breath.
+By including ingredients conducive to eliminating anaerobic bacteria and increasing saliva flow, TheraBreath's Oral Rinses provide immediate relief from dry mouth and halitosis caused by congestion, post-nasal drip and medications.
+Regular use of TheraBreath products will leave your mouth feeling cool, fresh and hydrated; completely devoid of the elements necessary to produce chronic bad breath.

 All of TheraBreath's oral rinse contains gentle but powerfully effective ingredients such as zinc, xylitol, tea tree leaf oil, sodium chlorite and aloe Barbadensis leaf juice.
-All have been tested and approved by Dr. Harold Katz, dentist, bacteriologist and inventor of TheraBreath oral hygiene products, for the solution to chronic bad breath and decreased saliva flow.
-Moreover, the AktivOxigen tablets are a great way to give those who travel frequently instant fresh breath.
-Simply drop one or two tablets into eight ounces of water to clean your mouth and the back of your throat where most anaerobic bacteria tend to accumulate.
-When you?re in between meals or running from meeting to meeting, reach for TheraBreath?s Mouth Wetting Lozenges.
+All have been tested and approved by Dr. Harold Katz, dentist, bacteriologist and inventor of TheraBreath oral hygiene products, as the solutions to chronic bad breath and decreased saliva flow.
+Moreover, the AktivOxigen serum and travel size products are great ways to give those of who travel frequently instant fresh breath.
+When you're in between meals or running from meeting to meeting, reach for TheraBreath's Mouth Wetting Lozenges.
 These sugar-free lozenges work in three distinct stages to keep your mouth moist, increase saliva production and keep your breath fresh with a great mandarin-mint flavor.

 Dry Mouth Remedies